Dealing with anxiety in pregnancy can be tricky.

-It wasn’t something I had ever given much thought to before – and I had shared (more or less) all the basics of the things I know about living well with anxiety and controlling anxiety with natural remedies.
+It wasn’t something I had ever given much thought to before – and I have shared (more or less), on this blog, all the basics of the things I know about living well with anxiety and controlling anxiety with natural remedies.
 But being pregnant adds a new spin on everything… and dealing with anxiety in pregnancy is harder than dealing with anxiety in day to day (not pregnant) life.

 But of course, there’s always more to learn.
 In fact, every new experience offers me a choice – A) choose to learn how to deal or B) spiral into full blown prolonged panic mode.
 (This option comes with insomnia, depression and general lack of functioning.
 Woohoo!)

 I used to choose option B far more often than I care to admit – but that’s because it’s hard to deal with anxiety when you don’t know how… and that’s why learning how is so important.

 I know how to deal with my anxiety on a day to day basis.
 I can keep it under control most of the time: